renan-teodoro/Jobs/README.md

 ```

 So to run the api, follow these 5 steps:

-1 - click in the box "choose file", and select your .mp4 archive
+1 - click in the box "choose file", and select your .mp4 archive;

-2 - click in upload button and wait the "success" message
+2 - click in upload button and wait the "success" message;

-3 - select the prompt on selector above
+3 - select the prompt on selector above;

-4 - select the temperature at slide (when higher it is, most commic it will be)
+4 - select the temperature at slide (when higher it is, most commic it will be);

 5 - click execute and enjoy it!

 All Rights reserved to Renan-Teodoro (renant570@icloud.com)